Support for young carers

 There are organisations across Cheshire East who can support you as a young carer.

-The hub has been commissioned by Cheshire East Council in partnership with the NHS, and is being delivered by N-Compass in partnership with The Alzheimer's Society.
+The hub has been commissioned by Cheshire East Council in partnership with the NHS, and is being delivered by Making Space.
 This will ensure young and adult carers receive information and support which is tailored to their individual needs.

 The Hub can offer carers a range of support, which may include: